Master of Catholic School Leadership

 court decisions and case studies will be reviewed and discussed.

-CSL 6366.
+EDU 6366.
 Catholic School Leadership Internship.
 A supervised placement specific to Catholic school leadership, ordinarily undertaken

 in the last year of study, that provides a structured opportunity to enhance skills